tranhuechi95/web-Phong-Kham/README.md

 ### Deploy website to that EB environment

+Please type

+        npm run build
+        eb deploy

+Now cross your fingers and pray you won't have to debug potential errors.

 Things I learnt:

 1. Build the application locally and deploy the built app.
 This offers 2 advantages: